trefx/5s-crate/0.2-DRAFT/index.md

 ### Referencing a Workflow Crate

-The metadata file MUST reference a [Workflow RO-Crate](https://w3id.org/workflowhub/workflow-ro-crate/1.0) _Dataset _as its _mainEntity_, indirectly indicating the workflow to execute.
+The metadata file MUST reference a [Workflow RO-Crate](https://w3id.org/workflowhub/workflow-ro-crate/1.0) `Dataset` as its `mainEntity`, indirectly indicating the workflow to execute.

 The identifier SHOULD be a permalink or versioned URL (e.g. [https://workflowhub.eu/workflows/289?version=1](https://workflowhub.eu/workflows/289?version=1)) or MAY be a nested directory within the BagIt payload directory (e.g. `"workflow289.1/"`).

 **Note**: unlike in the [Workflow Run profile](https://www.researchobject.org/workflow-run-crate/profiles/0.1/workflow_run_crate), the programming language of the workflow and its other metadata are not expressed in this RO-Crate, but within the referenced Workflow RO-Crate.
-The _programmingLanguage_ inside the Workflow RO-Crate SHOULD be either [https://w3id.org/workflowhub/workflow-ro-crate#cwl](https://w3id.org/workflowhub/workflow-ro-crate#cwl) or [https://w3id.org/workflowhub/workflow-ro-crate#nextflow](https://w3id.org/workflowhub/workflow-ro-crate#nextflow).
+The `programmingLanguage` inside the Workflow RO-Crate SHOULD be either [https://w3id.org/workflowhub/workflow-ro-crate#cwl](https://w3id.org/workflowhub/workflow-ro-crate#cwl) or [https://w3id.org/workflowhub/workflow-ro-crate#nextflow](https://w3id.org/workflowhub/workflow-ro-crate#nextflow).

 See [security considerations](#security-considerations) for workflow referencing and execution.

 #### Finding the RO-Crate archive

-If the identifier is a URI, an URL to the downloadable Workflow RO-Crate ZIP archive SHOULD be included with _distribution_, otherwise clients SHOULD [use Signposting](https://signposting.org/adopters/#workflowhub) to find the link to the RO-Crate by looking for the link with `rel="item" type="application/zip" profile="https://w3id.org/ro/crate"` - for instance:
+If the identifier is a URI, an URL to the downloadable Workflow RO-Crate ZIP archive SHOULD be included with `distribution`, otherwise clients SHOULD [use Signposting](https://signposting.org/adopters/#workflowhub) to find the link to the RO-Crate by looking for the link with `rel="item" type="application/zip" profile="https://w3id.org/ro/crate"` -- for instance:

 ```http
 curl -I "https://workflowhub.eu/workflows/289?version=1"